 MICHAEL MEDICO started directing on a dare.
-A few years ago (during a particularly sh*tty time) fellow BU alumna (and "Grey's Anatomy" EP) Krista Vernoff dared him to write and direct a one-minute short for no money.
+Seven years ago (during a particularly sh*tty time) fellow BU alumna (and "Grey's Anatomy" EP) Krista Vernoff dared him to write and direct a one-minute short for no money.
 As in zero.
 The short, entitled "Bitch.", premiered at Outfest and was a hit on the festival circuit before being named best short film of 2009 by Frontiers LA magazine.

 That same year, he created and directed the A2IM's anti-piracy campaign entitled "Stealing Sucks," and one of Michael's two viral promos for 20th Century Fox Home Entertainment, "Miss March Mishap," received over a million hits in under a month.
 His early work soon gained the attention of mentor Peter Paige, who gave Michael his first TV directing job on "The Fosters" (he just completed directing his second episode this year).
 Michael has also had the privilege of shadowing amazing directors: Mark Mylod on "Shameless," Debbie Allen and Tony Phelan on "Grey's Anatomy," John Fortenberry on "Instant Mom," Michael McDonald on "Benched," Erin O'Malley on "New Girl," and Ian Toynton on "Bones."
 He co-created and directed the web series pilot, "Paige a Day," starring Michaela Watkins, Holland Taylor, and Jason Biggs, and conceived and directed the Father Tiger music video, "First Love," that received acclaim from both The Advocate and It Gets Better Campaign.

 Most recently he wrote/produced/directed the Mockumentary "Walk It Out" that premiered at the Palm Springs Int'l ShortFest and directed the Krista Vernoff scribed short "Divorce: The Greatest Hits" starring Jay Harrington, Beau Mirchoff, Tracie Thoms, and Kevin Daniels which premiered at the LA Int'l Shorts Festival.